 A focus and attention to people’s right to differences drives the Swedish/British artist’s images, and here it is especially the differences that are about physics, gender, race and sexuality.
 With a humorous and experimental approach, they seek to highlight our vulnerability, loneliness, and strengths, whilst capturing those little moments of social oppression, isolation, anxiety, and depression that appear to play a central role in the human condition.
 In practice, it is in many ways the perception of the body that is being challenged by the artist, based on their own background and experience of the human body, but it is also to a greater extent the perception of the viewer and the outside world, which is central to their artistic voice.

-AdeY’s photographic works have been exhibited at several high profile photo exhibitions, art fairs and festivals including Unseen Amsterdam amongst others.
+AdeY’s photographic works have been exhibited at several high profile photo exhibitions, art fairs and festivals including Unseen Amsterdam, Galleri XII, Los Angeles, and The Finnish Museum of Photography, Helsinki.
 AdeY’s award winning choreographic works have been toured extensively throughout the world including Australia, UK, USA, South Korea, Israel, Sweden, Denmark, Italy, Russia and Finland.